mendersoftware/mender-docs/301.Troubleshoot/10.Hosted-Mender-migration/docs.md

 ---

-Historically we have only had a single instance in the US.
+Historically, we have only had a single instance in the US.
 Hosted Mender instances are now available in [multiple regions](../../11.General/00.Hosted-Mender-regions/docs.md) as a result of our expansion.
 This document will describe the migration process if you currently have a fleet of devices operating in one instance and would like to move them to another one.

-Please note that this method only applies for HM mender instances and isn't applicable for on-prem migrations.

 !!
 Migration between instances involves manual operations, requires support assistance, and is available as a paid service.
 !!
-If you wish to migrate your account please reach out to using the [contact form](https://mender.io/contact-us).
+If you wish to migrate your account with our assistance please reach out to us using the [contact form](https://mender.io/contact-us).

 ## Introduction